-It is perfectly normal for all children to go through periods where they may seem a bit shy and are really anxious around strangers or may show anxiety when they start a new club or school.”
-Stanger Danger” can start between the ages of one and two and then it often goes at about two and a half.
-Some children may show a bit of shyness after this time but it often dissipates by the time they go to school.
+It is perfectly normal for all children to go through periods where they may seem a bit shy and are anxious around strangers, or may show anxiety when they start a new club or school.
+“Stranger Danger” can begin between one and two, and then it often goes at about two and a half.
+Some children may show a bit of shyness after this time, but it usually dissipates when they go to school.

 What is Social Anxiety?

 Sometimes it is referred to as a Social Phobia.
-Some of the most common fears found in children with social anxiety include fears about performance situations such as speaking or performing in front of people (e.g., musical recital, plays, etc.), social interactional fears such as joining or starting a conversation and interacting with same-age peers.
+Some of the most common fears found in children with social anxiety include fears about performance situations, such as speaking or performing in front of people (e.g. musical recitals, plays, etc.), and social interactional fears, such as joining or starting a conversation and interacting with same-age peers.

 Sometimes it is more generalised, so they: